dotnet/csharpstandard/standard/expressions.md

 >
 > where `__a` is an otherwise invisible and inaccessible temporary variable.
 >
-> The following class ahows a rectangle created from two points, and the creation and initialization of a rectangle instance:
+> The following class shows a rectangle created from two points, and the creation and initialization of a `Rectangle` instance:
 >
 > <!-- IncompleteExample: {template:"standalone-lib", name:"ObjectInitializers2"} -->
 > ```csharp